dianjuar/WordPress_Translation_Hack/README.md

 ```

 ## Recomendation
-I recomend know read the entire string and translate it
+I recomend read the entire string and translate it
 in your mind in case that contains an error or don't
-adjust to your local lenguage.
+adjust to your local lenguage after submit it.

 ## Demostration
 [![Demostrative video](http://i.imgur.com/fENtbEy.png)](https://youtu.be/LEp6NQ5F-RQ)